The-Synthetica/The-Synthetica/README.md

 I'm a trainee front end developer and a Data Science studeent.
 I used to create weird bots with Node.Js.
 I aspire to be a FullStack developer Soon!

 ## 🛠 Skills
-Currently i usually use HTML, CSS and Javascript, .
+Currently i usually use HTML, CSS and Javascript & Python.
 But even i know Arduino, C, C++, and i have some knowledge about Node.Js.

 &#8192;
 ## 🔗 Links